fl3a/drush_drupal_status/README.md

 ## Introduction

 Prints the Drupal status report table (Admin > Reports > Status) on the command line.
-In other words, it prints out every module that implements `hook_requirements()' with runtime phase...
+In other words, it prints out every module that implements `hook_requirements()` with runtime phase, which gives you an overview about the health of your drupal site via drush...

 Colomns